MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureSQLDatabase.md

 3. Select either the **Import** or **DirectQuery** data connectivity mode.

-4. Optionally, you can select or enter advanced options that will be sent with your connection call, such as a command timeout or a native query (SQL statement).
-For more information: [Connect using advance options](#connect-using-advanced-options)
+4. Optionally, you can select and enter advanced options that will modify the connection query, such as a command timeout or a native query (SQL statement).
+For information: [Connect using advance options](#connect-using-advanced-options)

 5. Select **OK**.